 Our first year, we started something called the Major Mick Chang morale improvement program.
 Mick was commanding MiTT units training the Iraqi Police and Army in Northern Iraq.
 We donated calendars to him that he handed out to his men and used to build goodwill with his Iraqi counterparts.
 Mick had an M-14 and an experienced SF Sniper on his team, but no mount and no optics for the rifle.
 He did have a serious issue with an insurgent sniper though in his area of operations though.
 We introduced him to AmericanSnipers.org and they sent him a mount and optics for the M-14.
 Soon after, Mick’s insurgent sniper problem was alleviated.
 We have had great success working with Officers and Senior NCOs in creative ways to donate calendars.
 In 2010 an Air Force Airlift Squadron helped us place donated calendars into supply drop pallets that covered remote bases across Afghanistan.

 We adopted AmericanSnipers.org as our non-profit of choice and they share our masthead as a demonstration of our commitment.
 We donate calendars for their care packages that end up in combat zones and they use the donated calendars for fund raising activities.
-We sent Erin Banks, our 2010 cover girl to the American Snipers booth at the2010 SHOT show with donated calendars.
-Erin helped raise over $5,000 for the cause.
-We have consistently increased revenue to them in the past couple of years.
-This year we will have our 2013 cover girl and at least two other 2013 models at the 2013 SHOT show with more donated calendars and hope to triple the previous year's efforts.
+We sent Erin Banks, our 2010 cover girl to the American Snipers booth at the 2010 SHOT show with donated calendars.
+That first year, Erin helped raise over $5,000 for the cause.
+We have consistently increased revenue to them since then and with sponsor assistance, we have continued to have Tactical Girls in Sponsor Booths at SHOT Show for the American Snipers fundraiser.

 In 2009 we met Bruce Ranstad of Team Ranstad on AR15.com and started a tradition of donating calendars for their annual raffle fundraiser that raises funds for care packages that go to several front line units.